 In the evening, we went through the colorful streets of the Old Medina, passed a random Ostrich standing on the corner of the street, and then up the hill to the anomalous Spanish Mosque built in the 1920s by the colonialists.
 We smoked some more as we gazed at the magnificent sunset over the city.

 Inspired by Bourdain’s quote that “your body is not a temple, it’s an amusement park” I ate some boiled snails somewhere along the way.
 I faced the stark consequences of this courageous act only later, in Tangier.

 The next morning we decided to go for a trip to Cascades d’Akchour – the waterfalls and mountain streams in a nearby valley.
 It took us around 1,5h and 30Dh per person in a shared taxi to get there.

-We could take the way to the waterfall or along the mountain stream and to the “bridge” which was a natural stone formation that enabled you cross the canyon.
-From other travelers we’ve learned that the waterfall wasn’t that impressive so we went for the streams.
+We could take the way to the waterfall or along the mountain stream and to the “bridge” which was a natural stone formation that enabled you to cross the canyon.
+From other travelers, we’ve learned that the waterfall wasn’t that impressive so we went for the streams.
 It was a glorious adventure.

 We jumped across wet stones at the bottom of the canyon and enjoyed the lush flora of the place.
 There were numerous pools along the way and with some hesitation we jumped into this icy water.
 It was as refreshing as the Ice-bucket challenge.

-There was a small recess near to one of these pools.
+There was a small recess near one of these pools.
 It almost looked like an underground water cavern (only smaller).
 I swam up there and lurked in the penumbra only to realize I was surrounded by giant bugs lounging at the ceiling.